Topological and Geometrical Random Walks on Bidisperse Random Sphere Packings: Introduction

-In \cite{DCDS_B}, we begin with the creation of a random dense sphere packing $\mathcal{P}$, see \cite{Torquato,Biazzo,Kamien,Song} for recent discussions of this notion.
-Here, it will be the result of the Lubachevsky-Stillinger (LS) protocol \cite{Lubachevsky,Knott}.
-Briefly, growing spheres move and collide until the packing fraction increases only marginally between two collisions and the procedure is halted (alternatively, the pressure, the sum of the squared velocities exceeds a given threshold).
+In \cite{DCDS_B}, we begin with the creation of a random dense sphere packing $\mathcal{P}$.
+Random dense sphere packings have found a large number of applications in a variety of fields, see e.g.~\cite{TorquatoBook, Knott}.
+To the best of our knowledge, a mathematically rigorous definition of this notion is still missing, see \cite{Torquato,Biazzo,Kamien,Song,Hermes,Farr} and references therein for some recent discussions.
+Here, we will work with the result of a procedure known as the Lubachevsky-Stillinger (LS) protocol \cite{Lubachevsky}.
+Briefly, a fixed number of spheres move within a container.
+At the same time their radii increase at a common rate (which is not necessarily constant with respect to time).
+The spheres collide elastically with each other and with the walls of the container if such are present.
+Since all spheres grow at the same rate, the ratios between the radii are preserved.
+This allows creation of sphere packings with multiple radius classes, in particular bidisperse packings when spheres are of one of two sizes.
+The procedure is stopped once the collision frequency or alternatively the pressure (the sum of the squared velocities), exceeds a certain threshold set by the user.
 From the random sphere packing so obtained, we construct the contact graph by putting an edge between sphere centers that are within a certain distance of each other.
-In our implementation in \cite{DCDS_B} we label some particles as ``drug'' particles and seek their escape routes to ``exterior'' particles.
+In our implementation in \cite{DCDS_B} we label some particles as ``drug'' and ``polymer'' particles according to the formulation of the powder mixture.
+We seek their escape routes to ``exterior'' particles with the help of Monte-Carlo simulations, where edges terminating in polymer particles are assigned a much lower conductivity.
 We count the number of steps that it takes each particle to reach one of the exterior vertices, repeating the random walk for each starting point a certain number of times.
-From the histograms of the number of steps we predict the cumulative release profile of the simulated matrix tablet, in good qualitative agreement with experimentally formulated matr.ix tablets As we considered only monodisperse packings in \cite{DCDS_B}, no distinction between topological and geometrical random walks was necessary.
+From the histograms of the number of steps we predict the cumulative release profile of the simulated matrix tablet.
+These predictions are in good qualitative agreement with experimental matrix tablets formulated from powder mixtures of different polymer contents \cite{DCDS_B}.
+As we considered only monodisperse packings, no distinction between topological and geometrical metrics for random walks (defined in the next section) was necessary.
 However, it is well possible that the powder particles of different compounds have different sizes.
 This leads to the question whether there is a relationship between the two metrics.